pavelgordon/babbel2anki-chrome-extension/README.md

 [`AnkiConnect`](https://foosoft.net/projects/anki-connect/) - addon for Anki Desktop.
 ## How to use
 ### TL;DR:
-1. Install this extension([latest release](https://github.com/pavelgordon/babbel2anki-chrome-extension/releases/)).
-At some point it will be published to chrome...
+1. Install this extension from <a href="https://chrome.google.com/webstore/detail/babbel2anki/dnnognkhllcinkeimdhdchjggploankm?hl=en">Chrome Web Store</a> or from [latest release](https://github.com/pavelgordon/babbel2anki-chrome-extension/releases/).
+Here is a <a href="https://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system#:~:text=Navigate%20to%20chrome%3A%2F%2Fextensions,should%20load%20into%20your%20browser">tutorial</a> on how to load local version of the extension.
 1. Open `Anki Desktop` with [`AnkiConnect`](https://foosoft.net/projects/anki-connect/) addon.
 1. Update AnkiConnect CORS policy(reasoning explained below):  Anki Desktop -> Tools -> Addons -> AnkiConnect -> Config->
 ```"webCorsOriginList": ["*"]```